linode/apl-docs/docs/get-started/labs/create-sealed-secrets.md

 4. Select the secret type.
 In this lab we will create a secret of type `opaque`.

+5. Click on `Add Item` so you can fill in two key-value pairs

-5. Add the secret `data`.
+6. Add the secret `data`.
 Add the following key-value pairs:

 - `password=helloworld`
 - `username=labs-user`

 ![Create sealed secret](../../img/create-sealed-secrets.png)

-6. Click on `submit`.
+7. Click on `submit`.

-7. Click on `Deploy Changes`.
+8. Click on `Deploy Changes`.

 Note that the secret value will only be visible at the time of creation or once it has been successfully synchronized with the cluster.